 No need to do the whole course!
 If you've already completed your Adventure certification you're half way to Advanced already.
 Just enrol in the Adventure Diver Course to complete your remaining Adventure Dives.
 Alternatively you can enrol in the Full Advanced Course and spend your second day doing 3 Fun dives on Evolution.

 Prior to diving you will be required to fill in a Medical Questionnaire.
-Divers over 65yrs require a medical - if you answer YES to any question you will be referred to a qualified physician for a Dive Medical assessment that conforms to Australian Standard AS4005-1.
+Divers over 65yrs require a medical - if you answer YES to any question you will be referred to a qualified physician for a Dive Medical assessment.
 You will not be allowed to dive until you are fit to dive.

 PADI Open Water Diver or Junior Open Water Diver certification (or qualifying certification from another organization)